-Most commentators excluded this scenario because they imagined that Starmer would be cautious in stirring up a membership and trade unions like Unite whom are still supportive or sympathetic to Jeremy Corbyn, even those who gave their vote pragmatically to a new leader.
+Most commentators excluded this scenario because they imagined that Starmer would be cautious in stirring up a membership and trade unions like Unite who are still supportive or sympathetic to Jeremy Corbyn, even those who gave their vote pragmatically to a new leader.
 The prevailing wisdom was that Starmer had to stick to his ten Corbynite pledges to win the leadership and would then gradually water them down thereby keeping the party united.

-However with hindsight the signs were there that Starmer was going to be much more decisive and brutal against a Corbynist opposition than Jeremy was with the right wing.
-There was the Long Bailey sacking and then the tough line over the immunity for British Soldiers bill and the spy cops legislation.
+However, with hindsight, the signs were there that Starmer was going to be much more decisive and brutal against a Corbynist opposition than Jeremy was with the right-wing.
+There was the Long-Bailey sacking and then the tough line over the immunity for British Soldiers bill and the spy cops legislation.

-The fact that he was able to split the opposition to the spy cops bill so that a number of MPs elected on a Corbynista platform were cajoled into supporting the party line must had got him thinking about how solid the Socialist Campaign group of MPs were going to be.
+The fact that he was able to split the opposition to the spy cops bill so that a number of MPs elected on a Corbynista platform were cajoled into supporting the party line must have got him thinking about how solid the Socialist Campaign group of MPs were going to be.
 He has worked out that some of them are not prepared to die in a ditch for Corbyn particularly if a promising political career is dangled in front of them.

 His leadership team is much more homogenous and solidly behind him than Corbyn’s shadow cabinet had ever been.
-Of course everything is easier for you if the establishment and mainstream media do not see you as a threat in any way and you are going with the grain of the traditional ‘conservative’ bias of the parliamentary party, apparatus and local government cadre.
+Of course, everything is easier for you if the establishment and mainstream media do not see you as a threat in any way and you are going with the grain of the traditional ‘conservative’ bias of the parliamentary party, apparatus and local government cadre.

 Timing is of the essence in politics and if you want to clean up Labour and embed a new leadership it is best to get it done well before you get into any serious electoral confrontation.
 The Covid pandemic also facilitates the operation since political organisation has to be by Zoom.
 Mass meetings in support of Corbyn or demonstrations will be difficult and there is no Labour conference for a good while.
 So why not go for it now.

-Clearly the decision was not arrived at on the day, after Corbyn’s statement.
+Clearly, the decision was not arrived at on the day, after Corbyn’s statement.
 Starmer might want the media to believe that but it comes from a playbook that has been discussed at least within his close leadership team.
 Soundings have been made.
-The fact that deputy leader, Rayner, contacted Jeremy to warn him off making a statement criticising any aspect of the ECHR report shows that it was a worked out position.
+The fact that deputy leader, Rayner, contacted Jeremy to warn him off making a statement criticising any aspect of the ECHR report shows that it was a worked-out position.

 Starmer and his team feel that this is the best terrain on which to roll back Corbynism in the party rather than on questions such as the Green New Deal.
 The mainstream media had done a lot of the dirty work and errors made by Murphy and Formby on some of the anti-Semitism cases allows him to build up his case.
 Even if you agree broadly with Jeremy on his statement it does not mean the anti-Semitism crisis could not have been handled better.

-Maybe it is too early to see whether Starmer wants just to slap down Corbyn as a symbolic break with the past or intends a thorough going purge.
+Maybe it is too early to see whether Starmer wants just to slap down Corbyn as a symbolic break with the past or intends a thoroughgoing purge.
 The problem is to some extent taken out of his hands if other MPs or Labour members actively support Jeremy’s position.
 You cannot just suspend one person if many others express the same line.
 The logic of a purge is persuasive.

 It is difficult to imagine that Corbyn will retract his statement.
 He had plenty of time to prepare it and to retract – apart from raising ugly echoes of the Stalinist show trials – would be like stabbing himself in the back, disowning his whole political history.

-On social media, I have seen lots of resignation posts and even in our local Labour Party branch several people have resigned.
+On social media, I have seen lots of resignation posts and even in our local Labour Party branch, several people have resigned.
 Both Jeremy and John McDonnell have said keep calm and fight the suspension inside Labour.
 I agree.